Ketamine Therapy for Grief & Traumatic Loss

 Integration Sessions 2-6:

-Typically, there is an initial medical consult where two sessions worth of medication are provided and a follow-up consult (often enough for up to 6 sessions).
-Cost and insurance coverage will be dependent on your provider.
+Typically, the initial medical consult provides two sessions worth of medication; a follow-up consult covers up to six.
+Cost and insurance coverage vary by provider.

 Frequently Asked Questions